 Cars and water aren’t always on best terms.
 While your car won’t mind the spray of water from the garden hose during cleaning, getting submersed in muddy water can do a whole lot of damage to it.
 You may not be planning for it, but with floods being one of the most frequent natural hazards in Canada, the risks are certainly existent.
+You can certainly get insurance for natural disasters, but of course you need to have that in force before such an event actually happens.

 What should I do about a flooded car?

 It doesn’t matter if the flood came after a heavy storm or a flash flood.
 Your number one priority in a situation like this is to make sure you and any passengers can reach safety (which may not be your home if it’s flooded too).
-Here are the steps you should take immediately if you are facing a flooded car:
+Here are the steps you should take immediately if you are facing a flooded car.

 Make sure everybody’s safe first